traccar/traccar/setup/windows/README.txt

 1. Download and install JRE if you do not have it (http://www.java.com/download)
 2. Run setup.exe and follow instructions

-NOTE: For 64-bit Windows you have to install 32-bit JRE.

 == UNINSTALL ==

 1. Remove Traccar program from Control Panel